 First off, an enormous, heartfelt thanks to all who extended their sympathy and condolences following the passing of my brother Maurice.
 Carol and I were genuinely overwhelmed by the number of people who responded, and it was both a great help and truly humbling to discover how many of you actually read these things and cared enough to reach out.
+I cannot tell you how much it meant to us.
+Thank you all! |

-Well, here we are in the middle of yet another Chicago winter (it was several bone-chilling degrees below zero this morning, there was a stinging arctic wind whipping at my cheeks and turning all my nose drizzles into icicles when I walked Buddy yesterday and we had something like a foot of heavy snow last week) and, to be perfectly honest, it makes me wonder just why the hell we still live here.
+Winter Blahs & Blues Well, here we are in the middle of yet another Chicago winter (it was several bone-chilling degrees below zero this morning, there was a stinging arctic wind whipping at my cheeks and turning all my nose drizzles into icicles when I walked Buddy yesterday and we had something like a foot of heavy snow last week) and, to be perfectly honest, it makes me wonder just why the hell we still live here.
 I mean, there are places we could be biking outside every day instead of going to the blessed health club.
 And I've always been more of a T-shirts-and-shorts (rather than down-filled parkas and lined gloves and snow boots) kind of person.
-But this is great weather for cuddling (see Carol & Buddy below)
+But this is great weather for cuddling (see Carol & Buddy below) or reading Sunday papers or watching old black-and-white comedies or mysteries in bed and, yes, finishing up novels that probably should have been finished quite some time ago.

 But I'm making great progress on that end, with large sections of the new tome already off to my editor & my fact-checker while I work on what amounts to about the last 25-30%.
 I've been in a good place where that's concerned lately, and that's not something you can always control.
 Sometimes you struggle like mad to get started on a fresh chapter (you try staring into a blank computer screen!) or to bring a simple exchange of dialogue to life.

-But other times, as my overly macho by-current-standards and so no-longer-PC writing hero Ernest Hemingway once put it (I think in A Movable Feast)"sometimes the stuff goes crazy on you."
+But other times, as my overly macho by-current-standards and so no-longer-PC writing hero Ernest Hemingway once put it (I think in A Movable Feast): "sometimes the stuff goes crazy on you."

 I remember I was on a panel at a library once with a rather more accomplished novelist and, as she described it: "at that point, you're just the tube it flows through."
 And I think she had it just about right.
 Although it's often a little out of control at that point.
 But you can sure fill up a lot of pages....